-Regular services in St Thomas a Becket resumed in May with Communion at 9.30am on the Fourth Sunday of the month.
+Regular services in St Thomas a Becket have resumed with Communion at 9.30am on the Fourth Sunday of the month.
 Evensong remains suspended for the time being.

 The church of St Thomas a Becket South Cadbury lies in the shadow of the mighty Iron Age hill fort, Cadbury Castle.
 The name Cadbury means in old English, stronghold or fortified place belonging to Cada.
 Although rebuilt in the perpendicular style in the 15th century, the arcade within indicates that a church with chancel, nave, south aisle and tower existed in the 13th or 14th centuries.
 In 1835 the south aisle was rebuilt and in 1874 the chancel was remodelled by the Revd James Bennett, Rector 1866-90, who is commemorated in the Mary and Martha window in the chancel.

 Furnishings – 19th century font; pulpit of Bath stone dated 1874 which emerges from the recess which once housed the food staircase; reredos behind the altar, a 19th century Crucifixion scene by Thomas Earp of Lambeth